Octobug/notes/software_engineering/software_testing/practices/README.md

 ### Spies

 > Creates fake functions which we can use to track executions.
-This means we can tell/find out whether the function has been executed/how many times its been called etc. We can also use spies on existing functions and get the same capability, to track those functions executions.
+This means we can tell/ find out whether the function has been executed/ how many times its been called etc. We can also use spies on existing functions and get the same capability, to track those functions executions.
 >